-A maximum of 22.5 quarter credits may be transferred into a master's degree program, with no more than 13.5 credits of transfer credit applied to core courses.
+A maximum of 22.5 quarter credits may be transferred into a master's degree program from another institution, with no more than 13.5 credits of transfer credit applied to core courses.
 The University does not award academic credit for non-academic experience.